BhuwanPandey/django-reactjs-chatapp/README.md

 `cd chatapp-compose `

 Start all services:
-`docker compose up -d --build` (run this at first time or after making anychanges)
+`docker compose up -d --build` (Run this one time of creation)
 <div>&nbsp;</div>

-Later you can use
+Later you can use:
 `docker compose up`
-After all visit at localhost:3000
+After,visit at localhost:3000

 ### Locally without Docker